Tejaswanth2406/hakari/README.md

 ## 🧠 WHAT IS HAKARI?

-HAKARI v3 is a **research-grade cognitive simulation engine** built on three interlocking subsystems running simultaneously inside a single tick-loop scheduler — every second the engine is alive.
+HAKARI v3 is a **cognitive simulation engine** built on three interlocking subsystems running simultaneously inside a single tick-loop scheduler — every second the engine is alive.

 Unlike agent frameworks that orchestrate API calls, HAKARI's simulation state is **continuous and persistent**.
 The system doesn't reset between conversations — it remembers where it was, what entropy looked like, and how its learning curve evolved.